Koredotcom/docs/docs/xo/contactcenter/routing/agents-and-supervisors/agent-management.md

 An **Agent Group** is a collection of agents based on skills, scopes, roles, functionalities, etc. Agents are assigned to groups to streamline customer service within Contact Center.

-To find _Agent Groups_, go to **Contact Center > AGENT & SUPERVISORS > Agent Management > Agent Groups**.
+To find _Agent Groups_, go to **Contact Center > AGENT & SUPERVISORS > Agent Management**.
 All groups are visible on this page by default.
 <img src="./images/agent-groups-tab.png" alt="Delete an Agent" title="Delete an Agent" style="border: 1px solid gray; zoom:80%;">

 ### Agent Group Section Features